anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 .# Abstract

-This document defines a media type for RDAP that can be used to describe RDAP content with RDAP extensions.
+This document defines a new parameter for the RDAP media type that can be used to describe RDAP content with RDAP extensions.
 Additionally, this document describes the usage of this media type with RDAP for the purposes of signalling RDAP extensions during content negotiation.